 Redox reactions accompanied by the oxidation–reduction of endogenous molecules play important roles in maintaining homeostasis in living organisms.
-In humans, numerous endogenous molecules that contribute towards maintaining physiological conditions form free radicals via electron transfer.
+In humans, numerous endogenous molecules that contribute toward maintaining physiological conditions form free radicals via electron transfer.
 A typical example of this is the mitochondrial electron transport chain, which is involved in energy production.
-If free radicals derived from endogenous molecules could be visualised and exploited as biological and functional probes, redox reactions mediated by endogenous molecules could be detected non-invasively.
-We succeeded in visualising the free radicals derived from endogenous molecules using an in vivo dynamic nuclear polarisation (DNP) magnetic resonance imaging (MRI) system.
-In this review, we describe the visualisation of endogenous redox molecules, such as flavins and ubiquinones, which are mitochondrial electron carriers, as well as vitamin E and vitamin C (ascorbate).
-In addition, we describe the application of melanin free radicals for the in vivo visualisation of metabola without using probes via in vivo DNP-MRI.
+If free radicals derived from endogenous molecules could be visualized and exploited as biological and functional probes, redox reactions mediated by endogenous molecules could be detected non-invasively.
+We succeeded in visualizing the free radicals derived from endogenous molecules using an in vivo dynamic nuclear polarization (DNP) magnetic resonance imaging (MRI) system.
+In this review, we describe the visualization of endogenous redox molecules, such as flavins and ubiquinones, which are mitochondrial electron carriers, as well as vitamin E and vitamin C (ascorbate).
+In addition, we describe the application of melanin free radicals for the in vivo visualization of metabola without using probes via in vivo DNP-MRI.

 !!!All Science Journal Classification (ASJC) codes